Johnny-Morgan/hike-logger/static/testing/TESTING.md

         The dashboard provides full CRUD functionality for the admin allowinbg them to create, view, edit and delete hike areas and times.

         ![Image](images/admin_dashboard.png)

+## Manual Testing on Live Site

+Navigation

+- Checked the relevant navigation links were visible to a guest, a logged in user and an admin user.

+- Checked all navigation links from the menu to confirm that they direct to correct pages.

+Registration page

+- Attempted to register with a username that did not meet the relevent criteria to confirm that the correct warning message was displayed.

+- Attempted to register with a password that did not meet the relevent criteria to confirm that the correct warning message was dispalyed.

+- Registered as a new user and confirmed that the user was redirected to the hikes page and the correct flash message was displayed.

+- Checked that the login link redirects to the login page.